shrutisharma27/7targets-docs/_posts/2020-01-13-lead-responses.md

 - Why some leads are showing as Pending ?
 - Why some leads are showing as New ?
 - Why some leads are showing Deactivated ?
+- What will the Assistant do when a response is received ?
+- When will the Assistant stop sending messages ?